shvansheikha/mysql/README.md

 # Select
 ```
-SELECT * FROM film
+SELECT * FROM users
-SELECT film_id, title FROM film
+SELECT name, age FROM users
+SELECT name, `age`, birthday FROM users ORDER BY `name`, age DESC
 ```

 # Select DISTINCT
 ```
-SELECT DISTINCT id FROM film
+SELECT DISTINCT name FROM users
-SELECT DISTINCT `length` FROM film ORDER BY `length`
+SELECT DISTINCT `name` FROM users ORDER BY `name`
-SELECT DISTINCT `length` FROM film ORDER BY `length` DESC
+SELECT DISTINCT `name` FROM users ORDER BY `name` DESC
 ```

 # Select Where